puppetlabs/puppet-resource_api/README.md

 end
 ```

-This requires a `transport` class and schema, as detailed in the [Resource API specification](https://github.com/puppetlabs/puppet-specifications/tree/master/language/resource-api#transport), for example a transport class:
+This requires a `transport` class and schema, as detailed in the [Resource API specification](https://github.com/puppetlabs/puppet-specifications/tree/master/language/resource-api#transport).

+An example of a transport class:

 ```ruby
 # lib/puppet/transport/device_type.rb